-Offboarding an employee can present a golden opportunity for you to gain insights into your company.
+The process of offboarding an employee, especially through utilizing well-constructed exit interview questions, can serve as a golden opportunity to gain valuable insights into your company.
 Employees are often more open and honest during this period, providing valuable feedback.
 However, this is most effective when the employee resigns voluntarily; a terminated employee may be less forthcoming with their thoughts.

 In many situations, offboarding can offer valuable feedback that can help improve your company.
 This article outlines key exit interview questions to ensure the process is productive and beneficial.
 Let’s dive in without further delay.